UtrechtUniversity/awesome-utrecht-university/CONTRIBUTING.md

 * It should be maintained by at least one UU researcher or employee
 * It should include a license
 * It should include a readme with a project description
+* It should be inspirational or useful to other researchers

 Please send a pull request or create an issue for adding your projects.
 Pull requests are preferred.